 - Otherwise unexplained dyspnea, tachypnea, or chest pain.

-- Clinical, ECG, or echocardiographic evidence of acute cor pulmonale.
+- Clinical, electrocardiogram, or echocardiographic evidence of acute cor pulmonale.

-- Positive chest CT angiography scan with contrast.
+- Positive chest computed tomography angiography scan with contrast.

 - Diagnostic contrast pulmonary angiogram.

 The term “venous thromboembolism” (VTE) encompasses both pulmonary embolism (PE) and deep venous thrombosis (DVT) and accounts for more than 250,000 hospitalizations per year in the United States.
 VTE constitutes one of the most common causes of cardiovascular and cardiopulmonary illnesses in Western civilization.
 PE causes or contributes to at least 50,000 deaths per year in the United States, a rate that has probably remained constant for the past three decades.
 However, a significant proportion of cases of PE remain undiagnosed, partly due to the variable nature of its clinical presentation and partly due to the lack of access of appropriate diagnostic testing modalities at the point of initial care.
 With the increasing use of computed tomographic pulmonary angiography (CT-PA) in mainstream clinical practice, a larger proportion of PE cases are now being diagnosed.
 In fact, the estimated incidence of PE has approximately doubled after the introduction of CT-PA in routine clinical practice, from 62.1 to 112.3 cases per 100,000 individuals.
 For those who survive PE, further disability includes the potential development of chronic pulmonary hypertension or chronic venous insufficiency.
 After a VTE event, patients and their physicians are concerned about the presence of an occult carcinoma, the risk of a recurrent PE after anticoagulation therapy has been discontinued, and whether the patients' family members are at risk for VTE.